While interracial couples in the U.S. are still subject to racism, data suggests that the vast majority of Americans approve of them.

 A staggering 81% of Black Americans surveyed said they would be willing to date someone of a different race; 63% of white Americans in the survey said the same.

-Among cohabiting adults surveyed, 18% said they have a partner of a different race or ethnicity, according to data from Pew Research Center shared in 2017.
-“Cohabitating” refers to people who are living together but not married.
+Among cohabiting adults surveyed, 18% said they have a partner of a different race or ethnicity, according to data from Pew Research Center shared in 2017.4 “Cohabitating” refers to people who are living together but not married.

-White cohabitating adults in the survey were the least likely (12%) among the major racial and ethnic groups to be living with a partner of a different race or ethnicity.
+White cohabiting adults in the survey were the least likely (12%) among the major racial and ethnic groups to be living with a partner of a different race or ethnicity.
 Among the surveyed Black people living with a partner, 20% reported living with a partner of a different race or ethnicity; this number rose to 24% among Hispanic cohabitors surveyed.

 Asian adults in the U.S. are especially likely to live with a partner of a different race, according to survey results.
 Among Asian adults who live with a partner, 46% of those surveyed said they are living with a partner of a different race or ethnicity.